alyssaong1/caf-terraform-landingzones-starter/documentation/3-MultiSubscription.md

 You can find all the infrastructure configuration values for the platform in [the following folder](/orgs/contoso/multi-sub/platform).
 You will first need to replace some of the configuration with your own values.
 Navigate to the [demo.caf.platform.yaml](/orgs/contoso/multi-sub/platform/demo.caf.platform.yaml) file.

-Replace the following block in the yaml file with your own details:
+Replace the following block in the yaml file with your own tenant and subscription details:
 ```yaml
 primary_subscription_details:
       subscription_id: set_subscription_guid
       subscription_name: set_subscription_name
       tenant_id: set_tenant_id
 ```

+TODO: modify caf_platform_maintainers as well

 Then, run the following commands to generate the CAF configurations for the platform landing zones: